Back

 The Modern/Multimedia Age

-Many fans and comics studies scholars offer different opinions in regards to the Modern Age of superheroes, particularly as to whether it exists as its own era or as an extension of the Dark Age or even the Silver Age.
+Many fans and comics studies scholars offer different opinions in regard to the Modern Age of superheroes, particularly as to whether it exists as its own era or as an extension of the Dark Age or even the Silver Age.
 The Modern Age may be best understood as the contemporary production in superhero comic books and media.

 One point of transition between ages may be September 11, 2001 (9/11), and the comic book industry’s response to the terrorist attack.
-Marvel and DC, as well as numerous independent publishers, produced comics to aid in fund-raising after the terrorist attacks.
-In the aftermath of 9/11, the superhero has been increasingly questioned and placed in political situations; for example, in Civil War (2006-2007), heroes are asked to register with the government in a nod to U.S. Homeland Security initiatives.
+Marvel and DC, as well as numerous independent publishers, produced comics to aid in fundraising after the terrorist attacks.
+In the aftermath of 9/11, the superhero has been increasingly questioned and placed in political situations; for example, in Civil War (2006–2007), heroes are asked to register with the government in a nod to US Homeland Security initiatives.
 Superhero narratives have grown increasingly complex, with current story lines making more transparent political statements.

 Impact